What Constitutes Sexual Harassment in the Workplace?

 - Non-verbal actions: showing or public exhibition of pornographic images.

 Furthermore, actions taken such as whistling, lewd remarks and jokes about a person’s personal life, indecent exposure and unwanted conduct of a sexual nature online (through social media or emails) can also be deemed to be of a harassing nature.
-If the atmosphere within the company is of an intimidating or hostile environment it will be taken into account.
+If the atmosphere within the company is of an intimidating or hostile environment it will be considered.
 However, it is not vital to proving the harassment.
 Whether the harassment comes from one co-worker, many co-workers or the boss of the firm, the victim should consider legal action.

 What Actions can I take Against Sexual Harassment?